 A threader for dental floss is a fine handle in the shape of a sewing needle.
 It has an eye for fitting floss through.

 These are good for getting around devices like braces or bridges.

 The threader is stiffer than the floss, but has enough flex to allow floss to be passed in between and through brace wires and underneath bridges.
 Most people will be unable to pass the threader between the teeth though, and it is not designed to be used like this.

 You can see how they work in the following video:

-A high tech approach to flossing, this makes use of a motor powered by a battery to move a piece of floss or floss pick in between the teeth.
+Powered flossing tools have a motor powered by a battery.
+The concept is that it helps by moving a piece of floss or a floss pick in between the teeth.

 Oral-B manufactured the Hummingbird, which offered both these options.

 These are sadly no longer available.
 Newer alternatives don’t offer the same options, for example Waterpik’s Power Flosser or the Power Pikster.

 The Power Flosser uses a soft rubber tip to clean the interdental space.
 This uses “10,000 gentle tip strokes per minute” rather than floss.
 The Power Pikster uses the interdental brushes sold by Piksters, which are moved using “sonic vibrations”.

 Such tools help people who have trouble using regular floss but want to pay attention to their interdental spaces.